 Just returned, completely rejuvenated, from a trip to a see friends and relatives up north.
 Minnesota and North Dakota are some of my favorite places on Earth.
 I feel revitalized from being immersed in this uplifting, highly social culture for two weeks.
-Let me explain: In Fargo, North Dakota, it seemed as if everyone wanted to strike up a conversation with you, a perfect stranger, soon to be new friend.
-The human connection, the sense of community, is strong in these smallish Midwestern towns.
+Let me explain: In Fargo, North Dakota and elsewear, the human connection, the sense of community, is strong in the smallish Midwestern towns.
 How refreshing!

 How does that observation relate to low carb cooking?
 You might be surprised to find out that North Dakota has fabulous health food stores!
 The selection is much more extensive, and the food more competitively priced compared to what you can find in my Florida hometown.
 Of course I stocked up, and will be sharing some of these food finds with you.